Top 29 Data Engineer Interview Questions And Answers

 Q #22) What do you do when you encounter an unexpected problem with data maintenance?
 Have you tried any out-of-the-box solutions for that?

-Answer: Inevitably, unexpected issues arise every once in a while in every routine task, even while data maintenance.
+Answer: Inevitably, unexpected issues arise occasionally in all routine tasks, even during data maintenance.
 This question aims to know if you can deal with high-pressure situations and how.

-You can say something like “ data maintenance might be a routine task but it is vital to closely watch the specific tasks, including making sure of successful execution of the scripts.
+You can say something like, “ data maintenance might be a routine task, but it is vital to closely watch the specific tasks, including making sure of the successful execution of the scripts.

-Once while conducting the integrity check, I came across a corrupt index that could have caused serious issues in the future.
-That’s why I came up with a new maintenance task for preventing the addition of corrupt indexes into the database of the company.”
+Once, while conducting the integrity check, I came across a corrupt index that could have caused serious issues in the future.
+That’s why I came up with a new maintenance task for preventing the addition of corrupt indexes into the company’s database”.

 Q #23) Have you ever trained someone in your field?
 If yes, what have you found most challenging about it?

-Answer: Usually data engineers are needed to train their coworkers on new systems or processes that you have created or train new employees on already existing systems and architecture.
+Answer: Usually, data engineers are needed to train their coworkers on new systems or processes that they have created, or to train new employees on existing systems and architecture.
 So, with this question, your interviewer wants to know if you can handle that.
-If you haven’t had the chance to train someone yourself, talk about the challenges someone who trained or you know you faced.
+If you haven’t had the chance to train someone yourself, talk about the challenges someone who trained you or you know faced.

-Often, they are extremely opinionated and think they know everything right and that’s why it takes a lot of time for them to realize that a problem can have more than one solution.
-I try to encourage them to open their minds and accept alternate possibilities by emphasizing on how successful our architecture and processes have been.”
+Often, they are extremely opinionated and think they know everything right, and that’s why it takes a lot of time for them to realize that a problem can have more than one solution.
+I try to encourage them to open their minds and accept alternative possibilities by emphasizing how successful our architecture and processes have been.”

 Q #24) What are the pros and cons of working in cloud computing?